google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ### Reduce the need to start geolocation hardware

-For many use cases, you don't need to use the most up-to-date location of the user;
+For many use cases, you don't need the user's most up-to-date location;
 you just need a rough estimate.

 Use the `maximumAge` optional property to tell the browser to use a recently obtained geolocation result.
-This not only returns more quickly if the user has requested the data before, but it also stops the browser from having to start its geolocation hardware interfaces, such as Wifi triangulation or the GPS.
+This not only returns more quickly if the user has requested the data before, but it also prevents the browser from starting its geolocation hardware interfaces such as Wifi triangulation or the GPS.

     window.onload = function() {
       var startPos;